 Thomas Clay’s third highly anticipated film ‘Fanny Lye Deliver’d’ has had a long and challenging journey to the screen.
-Languishing in post production for almost three years due to funding pressures.
-However, after much delay it premiered at the BFI London Film Festival in 2019.
+Languishing in post-production for almost three years due to funding pressures.
+However, after many delays, it premiered at the BFI London Film Festival in 2019.
 With Vertigo Releasing now bringing the film to a wider audience via streaming services.
 But was it worth the extended wait?
 The simple answer is yes! as Thomas Clay brings us a delicious and complex take on 1970s folk horror.
 Layering his vision with themes of ideology, puritanism and freedom.
 Ultimately delivering a dissection of the social boundaries created by patriarchy, state control and evangelical belief.

-While the power of Clay’s olde English screenplay is only further enhanced by the divine performances of a small but perfectly formed cast.
-With Maxime Peake’s Fanny both ferocious and vulnerable in the presence of new found knowledge.
+While the power of Clay’s Olde English screenplay is only further enhanced by the divine performances of a small but perfectly formed cast.
+Maxime Peake’s Fanny is both ferocious and vulnerable in the presence of newfound knowledge.
 Her wants and desires slowly unwinding as her guests turn into something sinister yet exciting.
 While Freddie Fox reflects the arrogance and energy of youth with a devilish charm.
 Thomas’ beliefs clashing with John’s puritanism like two stags rutting in the depths of Autumn.

-The key messages each viewer takes from Fanny Lye Deliver’d will differ based on individual perspective, in film that never seeks to provide easy and comforting answers.
-Its horror credentials ensuring it lingers in mind long after the credits roll.
-Ultimately offering a complex, engaging and blistering journey into self realisation; the shackles of religion and control shattered but not forgotten.
+The key messages each viewer takes from Fanny Lye Deliver’d will differ based on individual perspective, in a film that never seeks to provide easy and comforting answers.
+Its horror credentials ensuring it lingers in the mind long after the credits roll.
+Ultimately offering us a complex, engaging and blistering journey into self-realisation; the shackles of religion and control shattered but not forgotten.

 Director: Thomas Clay